JohnCarlosReed/Documentation/git_tip_and_tricks.md

 - If you add a new file and then add more changes, it will appear as modified in git status.
 You can run into conflicts missing that.
 To prevent, git add new file again

-- set editor:
+- set editor
-git config --global core.editor vi export EDITOR=vi
+    - git config --global core.editor vi
+    - export EDITOR=vi

 -Get repo info:
  git config --list